Changelog

 The configuration of a mesh bridge is much simpler than of a mesh gateway because contrary to the gateway config, our mesh bridge doesn’t require the use of a DHCP server and firewall.
 In fact, both services will be disabled in a mesh bridge and instead, the ony thing we will do is join interfaces to make them look like a single one to any connected device.

 As before, get one of the other pre-configured mesh nodes and to start things off, we will configure it as a dumb access point.
-Follow the instructions in the OpenWrt documentation, except for the following when configuring the default lan
+Follow the instructions in the OpenWrt documentation, except for the following when configuring the original lan interface:

-After applying this configuration, it will let any non-mesh client to join the mesh via ethernet cable–that is, by connecting a cable to one of the LAN/WAN ports of the mesh bridge device.
+After applying this configuration, it will let any non-mesh clients to join the mesh via Ethernet cable–that is, by connecting a cable to one of the LAN ports of the mesh bridge device.
 As long as the gateway is reachable, everything should work like a standard network, you could use the device’s own switch or connect the device to a switch and manage things there, and so on.

 Save the file and exit it.